-- (1) Despite subsection 3.3(1), an SEC issuer's financial statements referred to in paragraphs 2.1(2)(b), (c) and (e) and financial information referred to in paragraphs 2.1(2)(f) and (g) that are filed with or delivered to a securities regulatory authority or regulator, other than acquisition statements, and that are required by securities legislation to be audited, may be audited in accordance with U.S. PCAOB GAAS if the financial statements are accompanied by - (a) an auditor's report prepared in accordance with U.S. PCAOB GAAS that - (i) expresses an unqualified opinion, - (ii) identifies all financial periods presented for which the auditor has issued an auditor's report, and
+Despite subsection 3.3(1), an SEC issuer's financial statements referred to in paragraphs 2.1(2)(b), (c), (e) and (i) and financial information referred to in paragraphs 2.1(2)(f) and (g) that are filed with or delivered to a securities regulatory authority or regulator, other than acquisition statements, and

-- (iii) identifies the auditing standards used to conduct the audit and the accounting principles used to prepare the financial statements, and - (b) the predecessor auditor's reports on the comparative periods, if the issuer has changed its auditor and one or more of the comparative periods presented in the financial statements were audited by the predecessor auditor. - (2) Paragraph (1)(b) does not apply to financial statements referred to in paragraph 2.1(2)(b) if the auditor's report described in paragraph (1)(a) refers to the predecessor auditor's reports on the comparative periods.
+- (a) an auditor's report prepared in accordance with U.S. PCAOB GAAS that - (i) expresses an unqualified opinion, - (ii) identifies all financial periods presented for which the auditor has issued an auditor's report, and - (iii) identifies the auditing standards used to conduct the audit and the accounting principles used to prepare the financial statements, and - (b) the predecessor auditor's reports on the comparative periods, if the issuer has changed its auditor and one or more of the comparative periods presented in the financial statements were audited by the predecessor auditor. - (2) Paragraph (1)(b) does not apply to financial statements referred to in paragraph 2.1(2)(b) if the auditor's report described in paragraph (1)(a) refers to the predecessor auditor's reports on the comparative periods.